thepaperpilot/thepaperpilot.github.io/site/garden/orchard/index.md

 Couple Orchard with some sort of mastery system and subject dependency tree and you basically have an alternative to Khan Academy or Brilliant.

 Flash cards are a good method of memorizing thinks, especially through something like anki.
 Flash cards are already fairly decentralized, so perhaps annotations on notes should allow mapping them into flash cards that can be easily imported in flash cards apps through standard formats.

+## Time Spender

+We spend a lot of time scrolling algorithmically generated timelines, which I think does a lot of harm and inventivizes content that wastes time rather than provides value.
+A lot of the above can work as a finite list of things to catch up on in your spare time (much like rss feeds and emails) but what about when the list ends?

+This is for time spent "browsing the internet" like the older web.
+I'm hoping for something like digital locality where you're basically stepping through to friends' graphs and learning about new things or new perspectives on things, and you can move further and further out through these friend connections to find things further and further from your usual interests.

+When looking at someone's graph, this likely means highlighting notes or topics most recently active.

 ## Tech Stack